-When you can have Katniss, why can’t you name you second daughter Rue?
+When you can have Katniss, why can’t you name your second daughter Rue?
 The name would be as badass as this character in “Hunger Games”.
 This botanical name would work well in the middle too!

 We must say that Nicholas Sparks has an excellent taste in names.
-Savannah is a super pretty name with a Southern heritage.
+Savannah is a super pretty name with Southern heritage.
 It featured in “Dear John”.